Mohandmx01/Finac/README.md

 # Finac
 Financial Statement Classification
 Overview
-This project is part of the selection process for the Data Science Internship (2024).
 The objective is to classify tables from financial statements into the following categories:

 Income Statements
 Balance Sheets